Trek Ride Club App

 Getting Setup

-With a project of this size, it is important to have very good organization.
-I first added a TRC specific swim lane to our UX/UI design board for all tickets surround design work for TRC that also directly link to the TRC project board itself.
+It was very important to have effective organization and communication.
+I first added a TRC specific swim lane to our UX/UI design board for all tickets surrounding design work for TRC that also directly linked to the TRC project board itself containing the development tickets.
 I also made sure we had a specific UX/UI channel within the TRC project team for communication and also a Figma setup representative of the phases to help make an efficient handoff to the developers.
+We also had a confluence section of key documents created by the business analysts and project manager.

 User Journey Mapping

 During this phase of the project, under my lead but with the help of my product owner, we mapped out the user journey based on our gathered research and requirements.
-This involved understanding the needs and pain points of our target audience, exploring potential solutions, and structuring the flow of the user experience.
-By having a clear understanding of the user journey, we were able to identify the key touch points and pain points so I could go ahead and design intuitive interfaces that would address the users' needs effectively.
+This involved understanding the needs and pain points of our target audience, exploring potential solutions, and structuring the flow.
+By having a clear understanding of the user journey, we were able to identify the key touch points and pain point.

 IA (Information Architecture)

-Establishing a thorough structure of this app, both web and mobile was very important to making sure it was feasible from the back end development side of things, and that there was an efficient and successful user flow through the app.
+Establishing a thorough structure of this app for both web and mobile was very important to making sure it was feasible from the back end development side of the app, and that there was an efficient and successful user flow throughout.
 These architecture maps established the foundation of the app.

 User Flows